 The Australian Government subsidises a range of aged care services so that all older people have fair access to aged care.
 It is expected you’ll contribute to the cost of your care if you can afford to.
 You will never be denied a service you need because you can’t pay for it.

-The Department of Human Services (DHS) provides financial assistance through payments such as:
+Services Australia provides financial assistance through payments such as:

 - Aged Pension – income support and access to a range of concessions for eligible older Australians

 - Disability Support Pension – financial support if you have a permanent physical, intellectual or psychiatric condition that stops you from working, or if you are permanently blind

 - Mobility Allowance – financial assistance for people who travel to do an approved activity but can’t use public transport on their own because of disability, illness or injury.

 Carers may be able to get help through payments such as:

 - Carer Payment – financial support to people who cannot work in substantial paid employment because they care every day for someone with severe disability or medical condition, or to someone who is frail aged